 "Women aren't the problem.
 They just haven't been given the information."

 For years, I pushed through.
-I'd have weeks where I felt sharp, energised and totally on top of everything and then weeks where I felt foggy, flat, and like I was working twice as hard for half the result.
+I'd have weeks where I felt sharp, energised and totally on top of everything, and then weeks where I felt foggy, flat, and like I was working twice as hard for half the result.
 I assumed it was just me.

-When I finally understood what was actually happening how my hormones were shifting, and what that meant for my energy, focus and mood everything started to make sense.
+When I finally understood what was actually happening, how my hormones were shifting and what that meant for my energy, focus and mood, everything started to make sense.
 And once it made sense, I could actually do something about it.

 That's what I want for every woman I work with.
 Not a complicated programme or a lifestyle overhaul.
 Just the information that helps things click into place.

-I don't do generic wellbeing talks or complicated programmes.
-What I do is take something that's genuinely quite interesting the science of the female cycle and hormones and make it completely accessible and relevant to everyday working life.
+Book a Free ChatI don't do generic wellbeing talks or complicated programmes.
+What I do is take something that's genuinely quite interesting, the science of the female cycle and hormones, and make it completely accessible and relevant to everyday working life.

-Sessions are relaxed, engaging and full of moments where people think "oh that makes so much sense."
+Sessions are relaxed, engaging and full of moments where people think "oh, that makes so much sense."
 No jargon, no complicated diagrams, no overwhelming detail.
 Just the knowledge that helps women navigate their working lives with a bit more ease and a lot less self-doubt.

 If you're curious but not quite sure how this would work in your team, here are the questions I hear most often.